Cocos-BCX/CocosPayDesktop/README.md

-## CocosPay:
+## CocosDesktop:

-CocosPay is a Desktop Application for Cocos-BCX.
+CocosDesktop is a Desktop Application for Cocos-BCX.

 ## Preparation: